Cultivating Joy in Your World

 As we bring this intense, challenging year to a close, how can you best support the mental health of yourself (and possibly your clients)?
-We’ve previously explored the inner resources of acceptance and gratitude; the holidays are a perfect time to implement more joy, especially in the midst of an especially charged Christmas season!
+We’ve previously explored the inner resources of acceptance and gratitude; the holidays are a perfect time to implement more joy, especially amid an especially charged Christmas season!
 That’s why cultivating joy in your world is a necessity!

-But it’s also important to stay humble… to remain authentic… to claim the magic, wonder, and joy of simple everyday experiences, like children do.
-One of the greatest blessings I’ve received from parenthood is seeing the world through my daughter’s eyes: remembering how precious and amazing so many ordinary daily experiences are, that we tend to take for granted as adults.
+But it’s also important to stay humble, remain authentic, and claim the magic, wonder, and joy of simple everyday experiences like children do.
+One of the greatest blessings I’ve received from parenthood is seeing the world through my daughter’s eyes.
+This includes remembering how precious and amazing so many ordinary daily experiences are that we tend to take for granted as adults.

-Over the holiday break, our family watched the movie Soul, newly released on Disney+, and it perfectly captures this notion: that the meaning of life might be not so much about our grand purpose of doing – but rather taking in, with mindful gratitude and joy, the multitude of experiences we get to have as human beings.
+Over the holiday break, our family watched the movie Soul, newly released on Disney+, and it perfectly captures this notion.
+That is, the meaning of life might not be so much about our grand purpose of doing – but rather taking in, with mindful gratitude and joy, the multitude of experiences we get to have as human beings.

-Even if you don’t have kids (or don’t think you’re into kids movies), check it out, if you can.
-The perspective it offers is a beautiful way to not only cultivate more joy in your own life; it can also greatly enhance your ability to serve your clients, especially in these intense times.
+Even if you don’t have kids (or don’t think you’re into kids’ movies), check it out if you can.
+The perspective it offers is a beautiful way to cultivate more joy in your own life and greatly enhance your ability to serve your clients, especially in these intense times.

 We will all be dealing with the mental health fallout of 2020 for decades to come, especially for frontline medical workers, who are still experiencing intense daily secondary trauma.
 Your job as a mental health clinician (or someone who supports clinicians) will be more vital than ever over the coming months and years.

-Whether it’s to directly help your clientele, simply gird yourself up against burnout, or just try to make the world a better place, why not add a few more resources to your toolbox, like learning to cultivate more joy?
+Whether it’s to help your clientele directly, simply guard yourself against burnout, or just try to make the world a better place, why not add a few more resources to your toolbox, like learning to cultivate more joy?
 It can only serve all of us, as we look forward to creating a better future, day by day, step by step.